-- A grant shall be paid as a single payment upon completion of works related to the eligible costs, to the satisfaction of the Town. - 2.
-A loan shall be paid in accordance with the requirements of this Plan. - 3.
-Additional requirements for payment are found in the following section and in Part 5 of this Plan.
+- 1. A grant shall be paid as a single payment upon completion of works related to the eligible costs, to the satisfaction of the Town. - 2.
+A loan shall be paid prior to construction, in accordance with the requirements of this Plan.